 Is your team focusing on the mechanics of creating good software, without understanding the connections from your efforts to your goals?
 Are you primarily focused on the structure of use cases, the syntax of user stories, and the cardinality of your domain diagrams?
 All of these things are important to effective communication – but if this is your primary focus, you may be in a cargo-cult environment.

 When you first hear about cargo cults – a real thing that happened – you may laugh at the absurdity of it, but when you read the Wikipedia article on cargo cults, and start to understand the context in which the Melanesian people formed the cults, you will stop laughing.
 The lack of perspective and implied desperation of the people of Melanesia is quite sobering.
 For folks who don’t want to click through to the Wikipedia article, here’s the short version.
 During World War II, the Japanese, and later the Americans, delivered supplies to their troops on the Melanesian islands.
 After the war ended, the cargo shipments stopped.
-In attempts to get more cargo to fall from the sky, islanders imitated the behaviors of the now-gone military personnel.
+In attempts to get more cargo to fall from the sky, islanders imitated the behaviors of the then-absent military personnel.
 Placing torches to light runways, carving headsets from wood, even mimicking daily military activities like wearing uniforms and marching in formation – all of these “following the mechanics” activities were performed in hopes of achieving the goal – getting more cargo.

 The Melanesian islanders precisely followed the procedures that their “instructors” followed – they were intelligent people, who learned exactly everything that was shown to them.
 However, they were not told that the rituals of signaling to incoming planes did not cause the planes to fly over and drop cargo – the rituals were only important to getting cargo when the planes were already flying overhead.